dustin10/VichUploaderBundle/docs/usage.md

 }
 ```

+⚠️ Don't forget to add `vich_uploader.metadata.type: attribute` to the config.

 Alternatively you can use `Vich\UploaderBundle\Entity\File` embeddable for storing file info in your ORM entity:

-- Don't forget to add `vich_uploader.metadata.type: attribute` to the config.

 ``` php
 <?php